-Permanent residential development
+New permanent residential development

-- 4.11 Each of the participating Local Planning Authorities, other than the Broads Authority, have adopted and emerging local plan coastal policies that preclude planning permission for permanent new residential development within the identified CCMAs.
-This also includes any proposals for replacement dwellings and changes of use of other buildings to permanent residential accommodation.
-For further clarity, this relates to all types of residential use, such as individual dwellings, sheltered housing, student accommodation, hostels, shared housing for disabled people, nursing homes and care homes, residential education and training centres. - 4.12 If non-permanent residential development/use is being proposed, an applicant should refer to the temporary and time-limited development/uses section.
+- 4.15 Each of the participating Local Planning Authorities, other than the Broads Authority, have adopted and emerging local plan policies that state that planning permission for permanent new residential development will not be permitted within the identified CCMAs.
+This also includes replacement dwellings and changes of use of other buildings to permanent residential accommodation.
+For further clarity, this relates to all types of residential use, such as individual dwellings, sheltered housing, student accommodation, hostels, shared housing for disabled people, nursing homes and care homes, residential education and training centres. - 4.16 If non-permanent residential development/ use is being proposed, an applicant should refer to the temporary and time-limited development/ uses section.

-Permanent non-residential development
+New non-residential development

-- 4.13 Significant new build development of a permanent nature that is not associated with an existing building and/or use, is unlikely to be appropriate within the CCMA, whatever its proposed use.
+- 4.17 Significant new build development of a permanent nature and that is not associated with an existing building and/or use, is unlikely to be appropriate within the CCMA, whatever its proposed use.
 However, where there is clearly a benefit to the wider community arising from the proposed development, for example, community infrastructure, then that will be a material consideration to be balanced against the risk implications.
-Depending on the degree of risk, such development could be considered as appropriate in the medium and long-term epochs, with the imposition of suitable planning conditions so as to maintain the value to the community in perpetuity (or at least throughout the lifetime of the development). - 4.14 However, within the medium to long term risk areas, a wider range of time-limited development and uses may be considered.
-This could include, but is not limited to, cafes, hotels, shops, offices or leisure uses requiring a coastal location that have economic and social benefits to the local community.
+Depending on the degree of risk, such development could be considered as appropriate in the medium and long-term epochs, with the imposition of suitable planning conditions so as to maintain the value to the community in perpetuity (or at least throughout the lifetime of the development). - 4.18 However, within the medium to long term risk areas, a wider range of time limited development and uses may be appropriate.
+This could include, but is not limited to, cafes, hotels, shops, offices or leisure uses requiring a coastal location that have substantial economic and social benefits to the local community.